b4ux1t3/cs50-downloader/README.md

 6. Once thy are downloaded, you should be able to watch the videos and view the HTML files for each of the problem sets!

-**Appliance/Fedora/Mac**
+**Appliance/Fedora**

-1. Type `curl "https://github.com/b4ux1t3/cs50-downloader/archive/master.zip"` into the command line.
+1. Type `curl -o master.zip https://github.com/b4ux1t3/cs50-downloader/archive/master.zip` into the command line.

 2. Type `unzip *.zip`